Greater Manchester Leaders Plus Candidates

 previously: Head of Estates & Asset Management, Stockport Council

 Head of Industrial Strategy, Greater Manchester Combined Authority

 Lisa developed and leads on the delivery of Greater Manchester’s Local Industrial Strategy, working with key public and private stakeholders to drive a multi-faceted approach to economic development across the city-region.
 Her current role builds on over 17 years’ experience in public policy, policy research – including a PhD from University of Birmingham – and private sector experience in consultancy and financial services.
 At the core of all of Lisa’s work has been finding ways to align the interests of different stakeholders to drive change and maximise the benefits of public and private investment and practices for people, communities and places.

-Head of Youth Strategy & Engagement, Manchester City Council
+previously: Head of Youth Strategy & Engagement, Manchester City Council

 Matt has over 20 years’ experience in local government in a range of strategic and operational management roles.
 A passionate believer in the vital role that excellent public sector services play in the quality of life for residents, Matt has led a number of award winning teams at three councils in the North West.
 Matt has always aimed to inspire the work of others through demonstrating strong and transformational leadership and has evidenced this through the delivery of a number of complex organisational change programmes.

 National Head of Heating & Hot Water Services, The Guinness Partnership